What is Liquidation?

 - It helps to end the sufferings of an insolvent business struggling to generate sufficient cash flow to cover the business obligations.

-- The employees of the liquidated companies may be able to claim unpaid compensations.
+- The employees of the liquidated companies may be able to claim unpaid compensation.

 Disadvantages of Liquidation

-- After the Liquidation, the companies will be barred from trading and operating using the same name again.
+- After liquidation, regulatory authorities will prohibit companies from trading and operating under the same name again.

 - The employees of the liquidated companies will probably lose their jobs.

-- The business obligations owed to the suppliers beyond the owners’ capacity to pay will be written off, leading to losses for the suppliers.
+- The business obligations owed to the suppliers beyond the owners’ capacity to pay will be written off, leading to supplier losses.

 Conclusion